 My first (and, as it turns out, only) race of the year was a slightly disappointing 5K at the tail-end of a cold.
 I pulled out of my second race in March (the Inverness Half Marathon) the morning of the race because I was very ill.
 And I had to miss the Edinburgh Half Marathon in May because I hadn’t fully recovered from my March illness.
 Then, I learned that I would be missing the Scottish Half Marathon in September because I had to travel to Croatia for a conference where I presented an academic paper.

 But I wasn’t going to let that get me down.
-Instead, I was just going to keep up a healthy training regimen and attempt to reach my goal in during my October and November half marathons.
+Instead, I was just going to keep up a healthy training regimen and attempt to reach my goal during my October and November half marathons.
 Would it be a challenge?
 Yes, certainly!
-But was is possible?
-Yes, of course it was possible!
+But was it possible?
+Yes, of course, it was possible!

 In the next couple of days, I hope to have an exciting story to tell about finally meeting my modified 2016 running goals.
 So stay tuned to see if I succeed!!